 While still a student he was appointed harpist to the House of Commons - an appointment which went on for some 13 years, and has not since been repeated.

 Ieuan tours the world regularly with his harp.
 He has performed in more than twenty five countries, given concerto appearance with some of the worlds leading orchestras and has many recordings to his credit.
 Standing ovations from the Concertgebouw to the Teatro Colon in Argentina, the Port Fairy, Barossa and Melbourne festivals in Australia to the Cultural Centre in Manila, City Hall in Hong Kong and many many more.

 At home he appears at all of the concert hall venues from the Albert Hall, Festival Hall, Symphony Hall, Bridgewater Hall, St David`s Hall, Wigmore Hall, Purcell Room, Queen Elizabeth Hall, Queens Hall and so on, with varied programmes that include works rarely played on the harp and often with other instruments such as the flute, violin, and a programme of harp quintets with string quartet.

 Ieuan was appointed Professor of Harp at the Royal College of Music in 1997.
-He is also a member of the Assoicated Board of the Royal Schools of Music`s board of diploma examiners and regularly appears on inernational competition panels world wide.
+He is also a member of the Associated Board of the Royal Schools of Music`s board of diploma examiners and regularly appears on international competition panels worldwide.

 Find out more about Ieuan.
 Visit website